Join us on Facebook:

 The Central Valley Boys

-No frills or fancy stuff, just down home Bluegrass music at its
+No frills or fancy stuff, just down home Bluegrass

-heard at a Central Valley Boys show.
+style can be heard at a Central Valley Boys show.

 Band leader Yoseff Tucker is known for his outstanding guitar

 playing and is a five-time Northern California Bluegrass Society

 Guitar Player of the Year. in 2010 he shared the title of Male

 Victor Skidanenko is known as one of the finest banjo players